OCRoArchive/notes/ocr-ground-truth.md

  - convert the page images to grayscale (this is just for human reference)
  - load each page image into the image editor
- - with a red pen that is at least 3 pixels tall and wide, and without anti-aliasing, draw lines through the center of each text line directly on the grayscale image
+ - with a colored pen that is at least 3 pixels tall and wide, and without anti-aliasing, draw lines through the center of each text line directly on the grayscale image
- - save the result as a color PNG files with an extension of `.centerlines.png`
+ - save the result as a color PNG files with an extension of `.centerwords.png` or `.centerlines.png`

 For the most complex segmentation tasks, you can take the following approach: